johnflux/CarND-Vehicle-Detection/writeup.md

 ![alt text][image_heatmap_5]

-For the video, I re-use the heat map for each frame, but add a decay to the heat map by decreasing the values by 25% after each frame.
-This effective gives me a decayed integration between frames.
+For the video, I re-use the heat map for each frame, but add a decay to the heat map by decreasing the values by 50% after each frame.
+This effectively gives me a decayed integration between frames.
+I found that quite a high decay works best.
+I also had to increase the threshold to 3 to filter out the occasional false positives when using the integration method.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video: